-Internship in Human Resources
+Internship in Human Resources 3-6

 A 200-400 clock-hour placement in a staff or administrative position which is taken after completion of at least 27 credits.
 A semester project may be required.
-May be graded satisfactory (pass) or unsatisfactory (fail).

-Allows the student to pursue an area of interest under the guidance of a faculty person.
-Approval by the Program Director required.
+Allows the student to pursue an area of of interest under the guidance of a faculty person.
+Approval by the Program Director is required.
 An administrative fee is charged.

-Topics of current interest are offered on a
+Topics of current interest are offered on a variable basis.